jonasherfort/simple-modern-uv/README.md

 So I have now switched this template to use BasedPyright.
 (But please drop a note in the Discussion tab if you have better suggestions.)

-## What This Template Does Not Include
+## What Does This Template Does Not Include?

 The template doesn't have lots of options or try to use every bell and whistle.
 It just adds the above essentials.